 In Top 20 in the UK for student satisfaction with the quality of teaching in the subject area of Sports Science.

 A typical offer would be 88-112 UCAS Tariff points to reflect the tariff points.

 For more information on the IELTS (International English language Testing System) requirements for this course, please click here to visit our dedicated web page.

 Throughout the course, you'll study modules that focus on:

 If you are a combined honours student, you will have the flexibility to study more or less of these disciplines, depending on what and how you choose to study in your other subject.

 If you are a single honours student, you will have the choice of selecting one of three pathways when you complete your first year of study.
 These are:

-If you are a single honours student, all of these pathways include the core modules of Research Methods and Career Skills Development in Year 2 and either Applied Research Study or Research and Career Planning in your final year.
+If you are a single honours student, all of these pathways include the core modules of Research Methods and Career Skills Development in Year 2 and either Applied Research Study or Individual Research Project and Research and Career Planning in your final year.

 You will be taught through a combination of real and virtual lectures, seminars, practical sessions, labs, workshops and tutorials.

 Seminars and tutorials in smaller groups will enable you to discuss and develop your understanding of topics covered in lectures and other sessions.
 In addition, you will meet with your personal academic tutor on a regular basis.